ostosh/bacon-comp/README.md

 1. git submodule update --remote --rebase -- path/to/module
 2. cd path/to/submodule
 3. local work, testing, eventually staging
 4. git commit -am “Update to central submodule: blah blah”.
-WARNING: if commiting to local head, checking out remote branch after this step will wipe locally committed (unpushed) changes.
+WARNING: if committing to local head, checking out remote branch after this step will wipe locally committed (unpushed) changes.
 It is recommended that you instead work from a local branch when making changes to submodules
 5. git push
 6. cd -
 7. git commit -am “Updated submodule X to: blah blah”